adelgado0723/Login-Backend/README.md

   </a>
 </p>

+## About

-> REST endpoints that support user creation, logging in, querying all users if logged in, and logging out.
+REST endpoints that support user creation, logging in, querying all users if logged in, and logging out.

 ## Install